srose99/frameworks_and_languages_module/technical_report.md

 `app.use(express.json())`

-(Explain the problem-this-is-solving/why/benefits/problems - 40ish words)

-The problem this feature solves is the issue that developers would have to parse through request-response bodies manually for JSON data and then perform conversions in order to operate upon the data.
-This feature circumvents the manual parsing and conversion, making JSON payloads easier to work with and faster to operate upon for developers.
-This feature also ensures the JSON is parsed early in the middleware stack, making subsequent middleware functions have the ability to operate on the data before it is handled by other functions in the server.
-There are issues with this style of middleware, namely security implications due to the nature that `express.json()` accepts and parses any JSON sent by the client.
-Meaning very large payloads could be sent maliciously using this type of middleware.
+This feature streamlines JSON data handling by automatically parsing request-response bodies, eliminating the need for manual parsing and conversions.
+It accelerates developers' operations on JSON payloads and ensures early parsing in the middleware stack.
+However, security concerns arise, as express.json() accepts and parses any JSON, potentially leading to malicious exploitation through large payloads.

 ### References